 Santosha or contentment is part of yoga’s eightfold path.
 These eight steps help to guide us to a meaningful and purposeful life.
-As we prepare to celebrate Thanksgiving during the month of November, this is the perfect time of year to pause and observe Santosha and explore how practicing contentment can help make life extremely rich.
+As we prepare to celebrate Thanksgiving during the month of November, this is the perfect time of year to pause and observe Santosha and explore how practicing contentment and gratitude can help make life extremely rich.

 Patanjali’s Yoga Sutra verse 2.42 reads, “From contentment, the highest happiness is attained.”
 Contentment blossoms, when desire is removed.
 Yoga teaches us that the moment is complete; we don’t need to look for something else.
 Contentment is all about being grateful for what we have instead of desiring something else, or something more.

-When we spend our lives seeking, always looking for the better experience; bigger house, brighter diamond or newer car model, we are placing requirements on our own happiness that we can never meet.
+When we spend our lives seeking, always looking for the better experience (bigger house, brighter diamond or newer car model), we are placing requirements on our own happiness that we can never meet.
 Once we get those possessions that we seek, we usually barely enjoy them before we are looking for that next bigger and better thing.

 Yoga Teacher TKV Desikachar’s definition of Santosha is “to accept what happens.”
 In other words, when it is cold, let it be cold.
 We experienced one of the coldest and wettest winters on record her in the Chicago area last year, and the talk all winter was on how awful it was.
 Many shifted into survival mode and stopped enjoying life.